 - Troubleshooting a cost inefficiency

-However, if you’re already a trading e-commerce company, you don’t necessarily need to pay for accountancy services outside of your year-end expenses.
+However, if you’re already a trading e-commerce company, you don’t necessarily need to pay for accountancy services outside of your year-end expenses and hire an ecommerce accountant.
 Integrating an advanced e-commerce accounting app with your Shopify account can help you to take care of your day-to-day finances and deliver up-to-date reports, so you know exactly where you stand.

 With thousands of retail platforms and payment processing providers in the market, we often hear grievances from clients trying to juggle dozens of systems.
 If you sell on different platforms and have varying payment streams, you could have an app for each one, including: